 How Lenders Determine the Mortgage You Qualify For

 Your credit score and finances influence whether you can get approved for a mortgage.
 Once you've got the green light on a loan, lenders use two simple ratios to determine how much money you can borrow.

-Lenders want to see that you have enough income to keep up with the monthly expense associated with owning a home.
-So the first thing they consider is how much your monthly income goes towards housing.
+Lenders want to see that you have enough income to keep up with the monthly expense associated with owning a home, so the first thing they consider is how much of your monthly income goes toward housing.

 Here's how to calculate the ratio on your own:

-- Step 1: Write down your total gross pay per month, before deductions for taxes, insurance, etc.
+- Step 1: Write down your total gross pay per month, before deductions for taxes, and insurance.

 - Step 2: Multiply the number in Step 1 times .28 (28%).

-This is the amount most lenders will use as the guideline for what your total housing costs (principal, interest, property taxes, and homeowners insurance, or PITI) should be.
-Some lenders may use a much higher percentage (up to 35%, but most people cannot realistically pay this much towards housing, and Ratio #2 often makes this a moot point).
+This is the amount that most lenders will use as the guideline for what your total housing costs (principal, interest, property taxes, and homeowners insurance, or PITI) should be.
+Some lenders may use a much higher percentage (up to 35%, but most people cannot realistically pay this much toward housing, and Ratio #2 often makes this a moot point).